mstksg/inCode/copy/entries/typed-sm-lc-1.md

 So, again, we cannot create an `Expr` that must be sensible and well-formed to compile.
 We still have to deal with _most_ of the same errors.
 This is noble, but clearly not good enough.
 We have to go deeper.

+### What Exactly is Still Wrong?

+> TODO: Add a short "bad expression gallery": wrong variable name, right name
+> with wrong type, lambda body using a variable outside of scope, operator with
+> mismatched operands.
+This will make the typed-environment section feel
+> necessary instead of decorative.

 ### Type-Safe Environments